1. About rivaroxaban

 Rivaroxaban is not suitable for some people.
 Tell your doctor if you:

-- have had an allergic reaction to rivaroxaban or any other medicines in the past
+- have ever had an allergic reaction to rivaroxaban or any other medicine

 - are trying to get pregnant or you're already pregnant – rivaroxaban can be harmful to your baby

 - are taking any other medicines that affect blood clotting, such as warfarin